heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

   ![Service discovery protocols - Advertisement pattern](images/service-discovery-protocols-advertisement.png)

-- Query - an active discovery protocol pattern: a client (called a service consumer) queries the network to find a service.
+- Query - An active discovery protocol pattern: a client (called a service consumer) queries the network to find a service.
 The client sends a unicast datagram on the network to request information about a service.